Yes and no. But how do we determine the progression (advancement)?

 The fat stored in the adipocytes is a high-energy storage substance.
 The first law of thermodynamics says: Energy can neither be »created« nor »destroyed«.
 Energy is only converted.
 From one form of energy to another.
 From food to fat deposits.

 With regard to the increase in volume of adipocytes, progression can only be defined in terms of abnormal weight gain.
 Deviating from the norm towards obesity, the pathological excess weight.
 The currently defined stages of the disease lipedema are therefore not an adequate definition of the disease and its progression.
-Based on these scientific facts, one can therefore determine that lipedema can not be is progressive.
+Based on these scientific facts, one can therefore determine that lipedema cannot is progressive.

 How do I come to the assumption that the disease lipedema is or could be progressive?